FNC001/ApolloX/README.md

 - The **training dataset** used in the manuscript (`data/train_set_scaled.csv`, etc.)
 - The **trained Cond-CDVAE model** checkpoints used for structure generation and evaluation (`models/cond_cdvae_model.pt` or similar)
 - A configuration YAML file (`apollox.yaml`) matching the setup used in the paper
+- Structures and example files of evaluating the trained model

 ## Acknowledgments